-Generally, the PIA rate on the A96 is lower than the national average for equivalent trunk A-roads; however, there are sections on the route where the KSI rate is higher liii.
+Generally, the PIA rate on the A96 is lower than the national average for the equivalent trunk A-roads; however, the KSI rate on some rural sections is higher than the national averagexlviii.
 There are also perceived safety concerns on the route, such as the lack of safe overtaking opportunities, which can result in driver frustration and poor driving behaviours.
 Hardmuir to Forres, Fochabers to Keith, Keith to East of Huntly and Kintore to Craibstone are identified as sections of the A96 with a KSI rate slightly higher than the national average.
 Sections of the A96 through Forres and Keith have also been identified as having a PIA and KSI rate higher than the national average.
 At a corridor level, between 2015 and 2019 there were 175 recorded accidents on the A96 between Hardmuir and Craibstone, of which over 40% involved a KSI casualty.

-Targeted road safety improvements could be implemented at identified accident hotspot locations throughout the corridor, as well as others where there is a perceived safety risk, to reduce accident frequency and severity in line with national reduction targets.
-There may also be accident benefits associated with mode shift that may occur as a result of active and sustainable travel interventions that are implemented within the settlements if a reduction in overall vehicle kilometres is achieved.
-However, modelling indicates the impact across the wider corridor of this package is very minor in terms of reducing overall vehicle kilometres.
+Targeted safety improvements could be implemented at identified accident hotspot locations throughout the corridor, as well as others where there is a perceived safety risk, to reduce accident frequency and severity in line with national reduction targets.
+There may also be accident benefits associated with mode shift that may occur as a result of active and sustainable travel interventions that are implemented within the rural areas if a reduction in overall vehicle kilometres is achieved.
+Modelling indicates the impact across the wider corridor of this package is very minor in terms of reducing overall vehicle kilometres.